Configure inputs to begin

 The solubility score ranges from 0 to 1, where higher values indicate greater predicted solubility.

 Scores above 0.8 suggest high confidence in solubility.
-Scores between 0.5 and 0.69 are borderline—the protein may be partially soluble or require optimization.
+Scores between 0.5 and 0.69 are borderline and may warrant experimental testing or construct optimization.

 Usability combines solubility with expressibility to predict whether a protein can be successfully purified.
-The same 0-1 scale and threshold logic applies.
+It uses the same 0-1 probability scale.

 A protein with high solubility but low usability may express poorly or have purification issues despite remaining in solution.

 Enter one or more protein sequences in FASTA format.
-Each sequence should contain only standard amino acid letters (A, C, D, E, F, G, H, I, K, L, M, N, P, Q, R, S, T, V, W, Y).
+Each sequence should contain amino acid letters in one-letter code.

-Supported file formats include .fasta, .fa, .fas, .txt, and .csv.
+Supported file formats include .fasta, .fa, .fas, and .txt.
 You can also fetch sequences directly from RCSB PDB using accession codes.
+NetSolP accepts at most 2,000 sequences and 200,000 amino acids per submission; each sequence may contain at most 4,000 amino acids.

-Choose the model variant based on your needs:
+Choose the model variant and prediction task based on your needs:

 Format your protein sequences in FASTA format with headers starting with >.
 Each header line should contain a unique identifier for the protein.